kazimdalwakil/kazimdalwakil.github.io/_pages/about.md

 ---
 Hello, thank you for stopping by! 👋

-I am a passionate learner and researcher with a huge interest in Machine Learning, Artificial Intelligence, Deep Learning, Neural Network and Natural Language Processing.
-I am looking forward to working on similar research projects that match my interests.
+I'm a dedicated learner and researcher with an insatiable curiosity for the realms of technology and creativity.
+My journey has been a tapestry woven with threads of machine learning, artificial intelligence, deep learning, neural networks, and natural language processing.
+These areas have always ignited my passion and continue to be my guiding stars.

+Currently, I'm on an exciting journey as a Software Engineer Intern at mPower Social Enterprise Ltd, where I get the opportunity to harness my skills in JavaScript and Node.js to create innovative projects and collaborate with an outstanding team.
+This role allows me to apply my knowledge in real-world scenarios, where problem-solving and creativity intersect to bring solutions to life.

-Currently working as Undergraduate Teaching Assistant in the department of Computer Science and Engineering and in my last semester of my undergraduate left with Thesis Defense.
+Previously, I had the privilege of serving as an Undergraduate Teaching Assistant in the Department of Computer Science and Engineering for 1.5 years.
+During this time, I mentored and assisted fellow students, helping them navigate the intricacies of object-oriented programming while sharpening their analytical thinking abilities.
+It was a rewarding experience that further cemented my passion for both teaching and technology.

-I am doing research on Human Computer Interaction(HCI), working with the brain signals(EEG) to detect a person’s mood then to recommend suitable contents in order to improve the person’s mood.
-Concurrently doing a similar research to recommend music while driving.

-Photography always fascinated me.
-That is why I like to tell stories through photography and have been doing it since 2013.
-I used to do all sorts of photography at first, but for a few years I have been doing <a href = 'https://www.instagram.com/kazimdalwakil_/'>street photography</a> only.
-I have done both basic and foundation photography courses from <a href = 'https://pathshalainstitute.org/'>Pathshala South Asian Media Institute</a>
+My journey extends beyond the classroom and office.
+Since 2013, I've been a storyteller through the lens of a camera, capturing the world through the art of photography.
+While I initially explored various photography genres, my heart found its home in <a href = 'https://www.instagram.com/kazimdalwakil_/'>street photography</a>, allowing me to capture the essence of life in its raw and unfiltered form.
+I've also honed my photographic skills by completing basic and foundation photography courses at <a href = 'https://pathshalainstitute.org/'>Pathshala South Asian Media Institute</a>

+But my truest passions lie in the worlds of machine learning, artificial intelligence, and natural language processing.
+I'm on a mission to contribute my research knowledge and skills to these fields, pushing the boundaries of what's possible.
+My ultimate desire is to collaborate with like-minded individuals who share the same fervour for research, innovation, and the pursuit of the extraordinary in these exhilarating domains.

 In my spare time I enjoy watching Animes or Series and Movies.
 I also enjoy traveling, reading books, writing and going out for a photowalk or just hanging out with friends and family.
 I follow club football and am a big fan of Barcelona and Messi.